PaperMC/Velocity/CONTRIBUTING.md

 * [Checker Framework](https://checkerframework.org/): an enhancement to Java's type system that is designed to help catch bugs.
 Velocity runs the _Nullness Checker_ and the _Optional Checker_.
+The build will fail if Checker Framework notices an issue.
 * [Checkstyle](http://checkstyle.sourceforge.net/): ensures that your code is correctly formatted.
+The build will fail if Checkstyle detects a problem.